Below is a list of all nominees for the 2018 Yarra Sustainability Awards.

 The redevelopment of this underutilised industrial area offers a low environmental impact lifestyle to its new residents.

-Sustainable Homes Melbourne – Eco Townhouses (Highly commended)
+Sustainable Homes Melbourne and Field Office Architecture – Eco Townhouses (Highly commended)

 The three-level townhouses in Clifton Hill were designed with an eco-conscious home owner in mind and are at the forefront of sustainable design and construction.
-Through clever design and innovative construction practices not typically seen in the residential sector, Sustainable Homes Melbourne have produced high quality and efficient dwellings that will stand the test of time.
+Through clever design and innovative construction practices not typically seen in the residential sector, Sustainable Homes Melbourne and Field Office Architecture have produced high quality and efficient dwellings that will stand the test of time.

 Built on a challenging site, they aim for optimal self-sufficiency and achieved 7 and 7.1 energy star ratings through clever orientation, reverse recycled brick veneer construction, high performing thermal mass, insulation and glazing.
 They also feature a 14 kilowatt solar array and two 10 kilowatt batteries and no use of on gas; water conservation, reclaimed bricks and sustainable timbers with no chemical additives.
 These homes raise the benchmark for sustainable design and construction.